Treatment

 CONTACT US TODAY

-Expectations of Medical Drug Detox
+Expectations of Medical Drug and Alcohol Detox

 CONTACT US TODAY

-Prior to drug detox, patients will undergo comprehensive evaluations to ensure that their needs are met.
-While this is occurring, clinicians will screen for the following things:
+During medical drug detox, the medical staff will help customize each patient’s treatment plan to meet his or her individual needs.
+Prior to going through detox from drugs or alcohol, patients will undergo comprehensive evaluations to ensure that their needs are met.
+While this is in progress, clinicians will screen for the following things:

-• Co-occurring disorders
+• Co-occurring disorders.

-• Medical conditions
+• Medical conditions.

-• Drug and alcohol use disorders
+• Drug and alcohol use disorders.

-• Risk for withdrawal
+• Risk for withdrawal.

-• Contributing psychological factors
+• Contributing psychological factors.

 Once such evaluations are complete, the detox process begins.